Polish Lowland Sheepdog

 How Big Is An Adult Polish Lowland Sheepdog?

-The average size of a full-grown Polish Lowland Sheepdog Dog is about 19 inches tall at the shoulder and weighs between 40-50 pounds.
-Males are usually larger than females.
-But, there can be some variation in size within each gender.
-Some dogs may be slightly smaller or larger than average.
-But, overall, the Polish Lowland Sheepdog Dog is a medium to large-sized breed.
+Fully grown, a Polish Lowland Sheepdog stands at an average height of around 19 inches at the shoulder and typically weighs between 40 to 50 pounds.
+Males typically tend to be larger than females, yet some variability in size exists within each gender.
+Occasionally, individual dogs may deviate slightly from the average measurements.
+Overall, the Polish Lowland Sheepdog is classified as a medium to large-sized breed.

 Are There Other Dog Breeds Related To The Polish Lowland Sheepdog?